Quramy/zakki/draft_entries/20230913_graphql_schema_directive/README.md

 So, this is today's problem,,,

-How to give precondition for the 3rd argument context?
+How to give precondition for the 3rd argument, context?

 # p9